adrian-sit/personal-movie-vault/README.md

-# Movie Knowledge Engine
+# Personal Movie Vault

 ## Overview

-The Movie Knowledge Engine is a local-first knowledge retrieval system built around movies I have watched.
+The Personal Movie Vault is a local-first knowledge retrieval system built around movies I have watched.

 The project combines structured movie metadata with personal ratings, observations, and notes.
 The system uses this information to support semantic search, and question answering through RAG.